From 1327 England and Wales have shared Kings and Queens

 Married Prince George of Denmark

 German George inherited the throne as the closest living Protestant relative of Queen Anne (Catholics had been barred from the succession by the Act of Settlement 1701).
 George was the grandson of James I’s daughter Elizabeth and could not speak a word of English.
-Catholics believed that James Stuart, son of King James II and Mary of Modena should be King and rallied behind his and later his son Bonnie Prince Charlie’s cause.
+Catholics believed that James Stuart, son of King James II and Mary of Modena should be King and rallied behind his Jacobite cause.

-George was the last King to personally lead troops into battle during the Seven Years War.
+George succeeded his father as King of Great Britain.
+He was the last King to personally lead troops into battle during the Seven Years War.
+His reign saw another Jacobite uprising for Charles Edward Stuart, Bonnie Prince Charlie, which was put down at the Battle of Culloden.

 Married Charlotte of Mecklenburg-Strelitz

-Ruled for 60 years longer than any other monarch at the time and 3rd longest reign to date.
+George succeeded his grandfather as King.
+He ruled for 60 years, longer than any other monarch at the time and 3rd longest reign to date.
 He suffered from bouts of insanity which have been attributed to the condition porphyria.
 He was very reluctant to concede defeat in the American War of Independence.
-In his later years his son took over as regent.
-The period is known as the Regency.
+In his later years his mental state led to his son taking over as regent.
+The period is known as The Regency.

-Nicknamed Sailor Billy after his time served in the navy.
+William succeeded his brother George as King.
+He was nicknamed Sailor Billy after his time served in the navy.
+His reign saw the passing of the First Reform Bill in 1832.
 He had no surviving legitimate children to succeed him.

 Married Prince Albert of Saxe-Coburg and Gotha